Manish Gupta (director): Career

-Manish's next film as director was the critically acclaimed Rahasya (2015) based on the Aarushi Talwar murder case, starring Kay Kay Menon, Tisca Chopra and Ashish Vidyarthi.
-Rahasya had a long run of many weeks in theatres across India.
+Manish's next film as director was Rahasya (2015) based on the Aarushi Talwar murder case, starring Kay Kay Menon, Tisca Chopra and Ashish Vidyarthi.

 Manish's next film was the 2019 film Section 375, a courtroom drama about a fake rape case, which took Manish three years to research and script.
 For his script of Section 375, Manish was nominated for a Filmfare award under the Best Screenplay category at the 65th Filmfare Awards 2020.

-Manish's latest release is the 2021 film 420 IPC, a courtroom drama about an economics offence.
-The film starring Vinay Pathak, Ranvir Shorey, Gul Panag and Rohan Vinod Mehra released on OTT platform ZEE5 to positive reviews and ranked as the 4th most viewed movie/series on Indian OTT platforms during the week of 13th Dec.-19th Dec.
-2021.
+Manish's next film 420 IPC was a courtroom drama about an economics offence.
+The film starring Vinay Pathak, Ranvir Shorey, Gul Panag and Rohan Vinod Mehra released in 2021 on the OTT platform ZEE5.
+The film was featured in Forbes list of the five best film/series in 2021.

-Manish's next upcoming film is One Friday Night starring female superstar Raveena Tandon.
-The film's shooting is complete and the film is currently under post-production.
-The film is slated for a 2022 release.
+Manish's latest release was One Friday Night starring Raveena Tandon.
+The film's released on the OTT platform JIO Cinema in 2023.

-Manish specializes in writing and directing suspense dramas and over the years has developed his unique genre wherein he takes details of a real case and weaves them into an intriguing suspense film.
+Manish specializes in writing and directing suspense dramas that incorporate details from real cases.